David Allen — Chicago

 - Redness or heat spreads or worsens after day two

-This guidance supports—but doesn’t replace—medical care.
-If you suspect infection or a medical concern, consult a clinician.
+This guidance supports, but does not replace, medical care.
+If you suspect infection or have a medical concern, please consult a clinician.

 Helpful Supplies